JuliaTopOpt/EducationalResources/README.md

 # Educational resources in topology optimization

-This repository is a collection of resouces that I find to be sufficiently educational in various areas of topology optimization.
+This repository is a collection of resouces that I find to be sufficiently educational in various areas of topology optimization and related fields.
 Feel free to recommend articles via issues or pull requests.

 ## Constrained nonlinear optimization